 Because revenue from live concerts, movies, and other events are so important to the Orpheum, the continuing closure due to the COVID-19 health crisis has been devastating financially to this historic Wichita treasure.
-Help us be ready to reopen (when it’s safe) by supporting the Orpheum Recovery Fund in one of three ways:
+Help us be ready to reopen (when it’s safe) by supporting the Orpheum Recovery Fund.

 Gifts to the Orpheum Recovery Fund are used to pay regular theatre expenses such as electric, water, phone, and insurance, expenses that cannot be deferred during shutdown.

 You can also support the Orpheum Recovery Fund by purchasing Orpheum merch from our Bonfire store.
 Embrace sweater weather with an Orpheum sweatshirt or hoodie, or grab a t-shirt and proudly wear our colorful marquee!